dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

   - img/memory-violence-shield-crab.png
 ---

-Discussions around memory safety often focus on choice of language, and how the language can provide memory safety guarantees.
+Discussions around [memory safety][alex-vps] often focus on choice of language, and how the language can provide memory safety guarantees.
 Unfortunately, choosing a language is a decision made at the start of a project.
 Migrating an existing C or C++ project to a safer language is much harder than starting a new project in a safe language[^1].
 I'm not going to say this is impossible, or that you _can't_ or _shouldn't_ migrate existing programs to safer languages.
 And sometimes people [just do things in open-source][fish-rewrite], and that's [part of the fun of it][avery-gift].